 There is a very limited amount of legal knowledge that you will find useful and we will deal with it during the course.
 Because you are not advising, you will not need to learn the law.
 It is worth knowing that while many lawyers make excellent mediators, some of the best mediators have never opened a law book.

-With two of our leaders and tutors being long-established members of the Family Law Bar Association you would have thought the answer was a resounding “yes” – but it is not: we offer a qualified "not really".
+With one of our leaders and tutors being a long-established member of the Family Law Bar Association you would have thought the answer was a resounding “yes” – but it is not: we offer a qualified "not really".

 We certainly touch on family relationships, and have a section on inheritance and trust matters, as well as a range of family issues – but not (generally) children matters other than capacity and Child Safety.